expofp/expofp-indooratlas-ios/README.md

 **ExpoFpIndoorAtlas** is a wrapper around [IndoorAtlas Location Provider](https://github.com/IndoorAtlas), made for **ExpoFP** floor plans.<br>
 This package includes the latest version of [ExpoFP SDK](https://github.com/expofp/expofp-sdk-ios).<br>
-Also you can take [IndoorAtlas SDK](https://github.com/IndoorAtlas/ios-spm) and create your own wrapper to use with [ExpoFP SDK](https://github.com/expofp/expofp-sdk-ios) after confirming it to `IExpoFpLocationProvider` protocol following the [documentation](https://expofp.github.io/expofp-sdk-ios/documentation/expofp/setup-navigation) or the example in this package.
+Also you can take [IndoorAtlas SDK](https://github.com/IndoorAtlas/ios-spm) and create your own wrapper to use with [ExpoFP SDK](https://github.com/expofp/expofp-sdk-ios) following the [IndoorAtlas documentation](https://docs.indooratlas.com/ios/latest/) and this package as an example.

 ## Setup